-As a mom you know how difficult it can be to deal a sick child, but when you also work from home it throws a big wrench into your productivity, scheduled activities and tasks.
+As a mom, you know how difficult it can be to care for a sick family member, but when you also work from home, it throws a big wrench into your productivity, scheduled activities, and daily tasks.

 Whether you’re telecommuting for a large corporation or you own your own business, you’ll need to communicate with your employer or clients about your situation.
-Let them know that you’ll be working odd hours, or fewer hours due to the fact that your child is sick.
+Let them know that you’ll be working odd hours or fewer hours because your child is sick.
 The key is to do this as soon as possible so that other arrangements can be made in your absence.
 You can also add an auto-responder to your email account, letting individuals know that you’ll be temporarily out due to an illness in the family.
-A short and sweet update on your social media accounts let’s clients and associates know what’s going on in your life and to expect slight delays.
+A short and sweet update on your social media accounts lets clients and associates know what’s going on in your life and to expect slight delays.

-When your time is limited you need to prioritize your daily and weekly to-do lists.
-Sit down and figure out what tasks must be completed immediately, which tasks can be put on hold and which ones you can let go of.
+When your time is limited, you need to prioritize your daily and weekly to-do lists.
+Sit down and figure out what tasks must be completed immediately, which jobs can be put on hold and which ones you can let go of.
 To make this task easier, it is helpful if you work off a monthly schedule and daily to-do list.
-Being pro-active and staying organized on front end, will always assist with your productivity on the back end – so start adding this step to your daily routine.
+Being proactive and staying organized on the front end, will always assist with your productivity on the back end – so start adding this step to your daily routine.

 If your child is anything like mine, when they are sick, all they want to do is cuddle up next to mommy.
 The great thing about working from home is that you’re able to work where and when you need to.
-So move your laptop around the house with you, from the sofa to your child’s bedroom, or work on the run with your smart phone.
-With the large number of smart phone applications out there, you can do almost anything from your phone.
+So move your laptop around the house with you, from the sofa to your child’s bedroom, or work on the run with your smartphone.
+With a large number of smartphone applications out there, you can do almost anything from your phone.

 If you don’t already have one – get one!
 A virtual assistant can be utilized as little or as much as you need them, and there are hourly rates to fit every budget.
 Not only are they are great for doing those administrative tasks that take up so much of your time, but they can be utilized when you’re on vacation, or for when you have a sick child.
 By establishing a working relationship now, you’ll be prepared for the unexpected.

-By creating a plan ahead of time, you can smoothly manage your work at home obligations and nurture your sick child.
+By creating a contingency plan ahead of time, you can smoothly manage your work-at-home obligations and nurture your sick child.

-What productivity tips do you have for working at home with a sick child?
+What productivity tips do you have for working from home with a sick child?